 Barcelona hosts Primavera Sound every spring, a festival with independent pop, rock and underground music between May and June at the Forum Park.

 Sónar takes place every June in Barcelona.
-This electronic and experimental music festival is already in its 25th year and this year.
+This electronic and experimental music festival is already in its 25th year.

 Primavera Sound, Barcelona 📸 @caramelo_sky